updatengine-ng/updatengine-server/README.md

 Since version 2.1.1 of 2014, there was not much evolution for the server part and this repository has no other pretensions than to try to improve the functionalities.
 Thanks to Yves, to the developers who participated and still participates as well as to the users.

-## What's new ?
+## Features
-UpdatEngine-server was upgraded :
-- Django 1.11 LTS
+- Django 1.11 LTS project
-- Deprecated migration tool 'South' removed
-- Display column 'Operating system' added and 'Comment' removed from inventory machines
-- New menu "General configuration" with theses options :
-  - Remove duplicated machines
-  - Hide 'Warning' messages in deployment history
-- Script 'clear_history' to add in schedule task
 - 100% compatibility with [**UpdatEngine-client 2.4.9.4**](https://github.com/dam09fr/updatengine-client/releases)
 - Tested with Debian 8, Ubuntu 16.04, Ubuntu 18.04, CentOs 7